GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     };
     ```

-## Task 4: Update the server to host the API
+## Task 4: Update the Server to Host the API

 The steps below will help you clean up the code in `app.js` to better support the addition of the service.
 In addition, you'll update Restify to enable it to work with the API.